How to Become an Engineering Manager

 What does an Engineering Manager do?

-AN Engineering Manager manages all engineering activities within a department including design, development, production and testing.
-Implements and maintains overall engineering objectives and initiatives.
-Being an Engineering Manager confronts and solves performance/operational issues to improve development efficiency.
-Leads and develops the engineering team.
-Additionally, Engineering Manager oversees a robust project management process and delivery timelines to keep projects on schedule and on budget.
-Requires a bachelor's degree in engineering or related discipline.
+AN Engineering Manager manages an organization's engineering activities to develop or improve technical products, systems, or processes that meet specified requirements and standards.
+Manages engineering projects through their entire lifecycle, including cost and requirement analysis, scheduling, and coordinating activities with stakeholders.
+Being an Engineering Manager monitors schedules and deadlines and prioritizes projects to ensure timely delivery and customer satisfaction.
+Establishes engineering methodologies, principles, and tools to support training, process improvements, and best practices and protocols.
+Additionally, Engineering Manager leads initiatives with other departments to identify potential products, projects, or opportunities.
+Remains informed of new technologies and processes and implements changes to improve engineering capabilities.
+Requires a bachelor's degree.
 Typically reports to a director.
 The Engineering Manager manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 To be an Engineering Manager typically requires 5 years experience in the related area as an individual contributor.
-1 - 3 years supervisory experience may be required.
+1-3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.

 An engineering manager must be a fully licensed, professional engineer.